 In VLBI, polarization calibration using multiple calibrators at different declinations helps to reconstruct more robust leakage solutions, which break the degeneracy between the field rotation angle matrix $\mathbf{P}$ and the leakage matrix $\mathbf{D}$ \citep{Park_2021_GPCAL, Martividal_2021_PolSolve}.
-In order to validate the Bayesian polarization calibration method with multiple calibrators, we tested our method with three of the synthetic VLBA data sets presented in \citet{Park_2021_GPCAL}.
-Synthetic data sets were produced using \texttt{PolSimulate} in the \texttt{CASA} software \citep{CASA_2007} with OJ287, 3C273, BLLac uv-coverage at 15GHz by 10 VLBA antennas.
-More details regarding the synthetic data can be found in \citet{Park_2021_GPCAL}.
+In order to validate the Bayesian polarization calibration method with multiple calibrators, we tested our method with three of the synthetic VLBA datasets presented in \citet{Park_2021_GPCAL}.
+Synthetic datasets were produced using \texttt{PolSimulate} in the \texttt{CASA} software \citep{CASA_2007} with OJ287, 3C273, BLLac UV-coverage at 15GHz by ten VLBA antennas.
+More details on synthetic data can be found in \citet{Park_2021_GPCAL}.
 The ground truth image consists of three point sources.
-The ground truth image colvolved with the nominal CLEAN beam with the uniform weighting is in \autoref{Synthetic_image}.
+The ground truth image convolved with the nominal \texttt{CLEAN} beam with uniform weighting is in \autoref{Synthetic_image}.
 We assume that there is no gain corruption in the data.

-The polarization calibration with synthetic data was performed as follows.
-First of all, initial D-term estimates were obtained by the maximum a-posteriori (MAP) method using all three calibrator data sets.
-Then, the posterior distribution of Stokes images and D-term was reconstructed with 3C273 synthetic data using the geoVI method \citep{Frank_2021_geoVI} starting from estimated MAP D-terms as the initial condition. \autoref{Synthetic_image} shows the resolve total intensity image and EVPAs with colors corresponding to the fractional linear polarization (right panel).
+Polarization calibration with synthetic data was performed as follows.
+First, initial D-term estimates were obtained using the maximum a posteriori (MAP) method using all three calibrator datasets.
+Then, the posterior distribution of Stokes images and D-term was reconstructed with 3C273 synthetic data using the geoVI method \citep{Frank_2021_geoVI} starting from the estimated MAP D-terms as the initial condition. \autoref{Synthetic_image} shows the \texttt{resolve} total intensity image and EVPAs with colors corresponding to the fractional linear polarization (right panel).
 We chose a spatial domain of 256 $\times$ 256 pixels and a field of view of 10 mas $\times$ 10mas.
-The resolve image was able to recover three linearly polarized components (with the fractional linear polarization $2\%$, $5\%$, and $11\%$ respectively).
+The \texttt{resolve} image was able to recover three linearly polarized components (with fractional linear polarization $2\%$, $5\%$, and $11\%$ respectively).